 - Industry Experience: We have actively participated in the development of the secondary market of life insurance as a principal purchaser and financier since 2006.
 Our position within the marketplace has allowed us to evaluate over 30,000 life insurance policies for possible purchase, thereby gaining a deep understanding of the variety of issues involved when purchasing life insurance policies in the secondary market.
 We have participated in the leadership of various industry associations and forums, including the Life Insurance Settlement Association and the Insurance Studies Institute.
 Our experience gives us the confidence in building a portfolio of life insurance policies that will perform to our expectations. - Operational Platform: We have built an operational platform and systems for efficiently tracking, processing, and servicing life insurance policies that we believe provide competitive advantages when purchasing policies in the secondary marketplace, and servicing the policies once acquired. - Origination and Underwriting Practices: We purchase life insurance policies that meet published guidelines on what policies would be accepted in a rated securitization.
 We purchase only non-contestable permanent life insurance policies that meet stringent underwriting criteria and reviews.
-A life insurance policy is considered "non-contestable" once applicable state law prohibits the insurer from challenging the validity of the policy due to a lack of an insurable interest.
-In this regard, state non-contestability laws generally require a period of one to two years to elapse after the initial issuance of the policy before that policy is considered non-contestable under state law.
-Non-contestability laws do not, however, prevent an insurer from challenging the validity of a policy procured by fraud or in other certain other circumstances considered contrary to public policy. - Origination Relationships: We have established origination relationships with over four hundred life insurance policy brokers and insurance agents who submit policies for our purchase or financing.
+A life insurance policy is considered "non-contestable" once applicable state law prohibits the insurer from challenging the validity of the policy due to fraud.
+In this regard, state non-contestable under state law.
+Non-contestability laws do not, however, prevent an insurer from challenging the validity of a policy procured by fraud for lack of an insurable interest (such as is the case with stranger-originated life insurance policies). - Origination Relationships: We have established origination relationships with over four hundred life insurance policy brokers and insurance agents who submit policies for our purchase or financing.
 Our referral base knows our underwriting standards for purchasing life insurance policies in the secondary market, which provides confidence in our bidding and closing process and streamlines our due-diligence process.